 1. Take Inventory

 The most important first step to creating your comprehensive financial plan is figuring out where you are today.
-This step is where you’ll create your balance sheet and cash flow statement, the foundation upon which the rest of your financial plan is built.
+This is where you’ll compile your financial statements, the foundation upon which the rest of a holistic financial plan is built.

-Start by making a list of all your assets and liabilities.
-For assets, including everything in your bank accounts, investment accounts, etc. Also include physical assets like your home.
+Start with your balance sheet.
+When listing your assets, make sure to include everything from your bank and investment accounts to physical items like your home.
 Then make a list of all of your debt.
-To calculate your net worth, subtract your liabilities from your assets to find your net worth.
+To calculate your net worth, subtract your liabilities from your assets.

-Whatever your net worth, don’t take it too personally.
-Due to student loans, many people start their adult lives with a negative net worth and eventually achieve a positive one.
-Your net worth is simply a tool to measure your progress moving forward.
+Many people start their adult lives with a negative net worth (due to student loans) and eventually achieve a positive one.
+Whatever your net worth, it is simply a tool to measure your progress moving forward.

-Another part of taking inventory is figuring out where your money is going.
-The simplest way to do this is to go through your bank and credit card statements for the past few months and write down everywhere your money went.
-Make a list of each spending category, and figure out your average spending during the timeline you’re looking at.
+Another part of taking inventory is creating your cash flow statement.
+The simplest way to do this is to go through your bank and credit card statements for the past few months and record everywhere your money went.
+Make a list of each spending category, and determine your average spending during the target timeline.

-Figuring out your current spending is an important step because it can open your eyes to what might be holding you back and what changes you can make to achieve your financial goals.
+By figuring our your current spending, you can see what might be holding you back and make changes to achieve your financial goals.

 2. Set Financial Goals

-Having real financial goals in place is critical because it helps you to craft the rest of your financial plan.
+In order to craft the rest of your financial plan, it is critical to determine your financial goals.
 Sit down with a piece of paper and write down all of your financial goals, big and small.
 It might span everything from going on a vacation to retiring with $1 million in the bank.

-As you’re writing down your financial goals, remember that you’ll have to prioritize, and some goals may require compromising to ensure others are reached.
+As you’re writing down your financial goals, remember to prioritize and know that some goals may require compromising to ensure others are reached.
 For example, you might have a dream to own a vacation home.
-Put it on the list, but know that you may have to eventually compromise to reach other goals, such as retiring on time.
+Put it on the list, but know that you may have to eventually compromise to reach other goals like retiring on time.

 3. Create a Strategy for Each Part of Your Finances

-Once you’ve done the foundational steps of taking inventory of your current situation and setting your financial goals, it’s time to really create your financial plan.
-In this step, go through each of the components we discussed above and make sure you have a strategy in place.
+Once you’ve completed the foundational steps of taking inventory and setting financial goals, it’s time to really create your financial plan.
+Review each component (as discussed above) and make sure you have a strategy in place.
 Some steps, such as college savings, may not be relevant to you.
-But most of the components on the list should have a place in everyone’s financial plan.
+But most of the components on the list should have a place in everyone’s holistic financial plan.

 4. Be Intentional About Where Your Money is Going